We provide a full range of services and parts for Motorhome and Camper van users including :

 and starter motor, disconnection of the leisure battery protects auxilliary cabling from overload.

 A diode acts like an electrical non return valve.
-Battery charging current is allowed to passenger
+Battery charging current is allowed to pass

-from the vehicle alternator to the auxilliary leisure battery only.
+from the vehicle alternator to the auxiliary leisure battery only.

-The blocking diode prevents current flow back from the auxilliary battery during engine start.
+The blocking diode prevents reverse current flowing back from the auxiliary battery to the starter battery during engine start.

-Additional battery charging can be provided by fitting a solar panel battery charge system.
+Additional battery charging can be provided by fitting a solar panel battery recharge system.

-Solar panel systems usually require an additional voltage regulator.
+Solar panel systems usually require an additional (MPPT) voltage regulator charge controller.

 More information can be found on our solar panel web page